waffluent/SecuringWordpressWithCloudflareWAF/README.md

 * **Security:** This script only logs; it doesn’t block.
 For blocking malicious destinations, you would need additional logic.
 * **Privacy:** Avoid logging sensitive data embedded in URLs (tokens, API keys) in production logs.

-Here’s a **README-style explanation** for your feed-disabling code:

 ---

 # WordPress Feed Access Disabler